kcech/sentilo-docs-test/docs/catalog_and_maps.rst

 Additional information tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned early, the meaning of this tab is the same as described for the components.
+The meaning of this tab is the same as for the `components <#additional-information`__.

+This tab displays the set of additional properties related to the component See the parameter `additionalInfo <./api_docs/services/create_sensors.html#parameters>`__ of the API docs.

+These fields are not categorized, i.e., here you could stored any device information which will be of interest.

+For each property, it will be displayed as a *label-value* entry where the property’s key will be the label and the property’s value will be the value.

 Latest data tab
 '''''''''''''''